stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

     VII.

-From that point forward my impressions are scarcely to be relied on&mdash;indeed, I still possess a final, desperate hope that they all form parts of some daemoniac dream&mdash;or illusion born of delirium.
-A fever raged in my brain, and everything came to me through a kind of haze&mdash;sometimes only intermittently.
+From that point forward my impressions are scarcely to be relied on--indeed, I still possess a final, desperate hope that they all form parts of some daemoniac dream--or illusion born of delirium.
+A fever raged in my brain, and everything came to me through a kind of haze--sometimes only intermittently.
 The rays of my torch shot feebly into the engulfing blackness, bringing phantasmal flashes of hideously familiar walls and carvings, all blighted with the decay of ages.
 In one place a tremendous mass of vaulting had fallen, so that I had to clamber over a